lhzcode/es10-cn/fundamental-objects.md

 ##### 19.5.6.3.2 NativeError.prototype.message <div id="sec-nativeerror.prototype.message"></div>

+- is the intrinsic object %Object%.
-The initial value of the message property of the prototype for a given NativeError constructor is the empty String.
+- is the initial value of the Object property of the global object.
+- creates The Object constructor:

 ##### 19.5.6.3.3 NativeError.prototype.name <div id="sec-nativeerror.prototype.name"></div>